Treating cardiovascular care with heart

-Several disparities observed in the management of cardiovascular disease and differences in access to care, quality treatment and specialists often negatively impact patient health outcomes and drive up cost.
+Disparities in access to care, quality treatment and specialists negatively impact patient health outcomes and drive up the cost of cardiovascular care.